-The main servicing the proposed development is 200 mm.
-Should the development require water service connections larger than 200 mm, the developer shall upsize the existing main to the satisfaction of the General Manager of Engineering Services.
+The main servicing the proposed development is 150 mm.
+Should the development require water service connections larger than 150 mm, the developer shall upsize the existing main to the satisfaction of the General Manager of Engineering Services.
 The developer is responsible for 100% of the cost of the upgrading.
 The maximum water service connection size is 300 mm.

-Should the development's Fire Underwriter's Survey Required Fire Flow calculation change as the building design progresses, a resubmission to the City of Vancouver Waterworks Engineer is required for re-evaluation of the Water System.
+Note to the Applicant: Should the development's Fire Underwriter's Survey Required Fire Flow calculation change as the building design progresses, a resubmission to the City of Vancouver Waterworks Engineer is required for reevaluation of the Water System.